 To Foreign Students Considering Studying in Rikkyo University.
 JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-The website also provides detailed information about Rikkyo University and its faculties of Arts, Economics, Science, Sociology, Law and Politics, Tourism, Community and Human Services, Contemporary Psychology, Business, and Intercultural Communication.
+The website also provides detailed information about Rikkyo University and its faculties of Arts, Economics, Science, Sociology, Law and Politics, Tourism, Community and Human Services, Contemporary Psychology, Business, Intercultural Communication, and Global Liberal Arts Program (GLAP).
 Take full advantage of the site to learn everything you would like to know about Rikkyo University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.